nzakas/understandinges6/manuscript/10-Arrays.md

 # Arrays

-W> This chapter is a work-in-progress.
-As such, it may have more typos or content errors than others.

-## Changes

-Array.prototype.concat/push/splice throw TypeError if new length would be 2^53 or greater.

-TODO

-## New Methods

-TODO

-## Species Pattern

-TODO
+Arrays have been one of the foundational JavaScript objects since the language's early days.
+Unfortunately, arrays remained the same for most of their existence until ECMAScript 5 introduced some new array methods.
+ECMAScript 6 continues the trend by updating arrays with a lot more functionality.

 ## Creating Arrays

+Prior to ECMAScript 6, the two primary ways of creating arrays were the `Array` constructor and array literal syntax.
+Both approaches require you to list out the array items individually and are otherwise fairly limited.
+If you had an array-like object (an object with numeric indices and a `length` property) and wanted to convert it into an array, your options were fairly limited and often required extra code.
+While these limitations might seem small, they turned out to be a growing pain point for large JavaScript applications that do a lot of array manipulation.
+To makes things easier, ECMAScript 6 adds two new methods: `Array.of()` and `Array.from()`.

 ### Array.of()

-JavaScript has long had a quirk around creating arrays.
-The `Array` constructor behaves differently based on the type of data passed into it.
+JavaScript has long had a quirk around creating arrays with the `Array` constructor.
+The behavior of `new Array()` behaves differently based on the type and number of arguments passed into it.
 For example:

 ```js
 let items = new Array(1, 2);        // length is 2